mrsp/gem/README.md

 Papers:
 * Unsupervised Gait Phase Estimation for Humanoid Robot Walking (Intl.
 Conf. on Robotics and Automation (ICRA), 2019)

-### New feature: GEM State Publisher (https://github.com/mrsp/gem_state_publisher)
-A ROS - C/C++ package for gathering  all necessary data for GEM in real-time.

 ## Training
 Solely proprioceptive sensing is utilized in training, namely joint encoder, F/T, and IMU.